dotnet/docs/docs/fsharp/tutorials/fsharp-compiler/fsharp-compiler-guide.md

 ---
 title: F# compiler guide
-description: Learn about the F# compiler, its various phases, and terminology in the F# compiler codebase. ms.date: 8/6/2020
+description: Learn about the F# compiler, its various phases, and terminology in the F# compiler codebase. ms.date: 08/06/2020
 ---

-# F# Compiler Guide
+# F# compiler guide

-This guide discusses the F# Compiler source code and implementation from a technical point of view.
-The source code for the F# compiler and tools can be found at [`dotnet/fsharp` on GitHub.](https://github.com/dotnet/fsharp).
+This guide discusses the F# compiler source code and implementation from a technical point of view.
+The source code for the F# compiler and tools can be found at [`dotnet/fsharp` on GitHub](https://github.com/dotnet/fsharp).

 ## Overview